 The tenth amendment of the constitution states; The powers not delegated to the United States by the Constitution, nor prohibited by it to the states, are reserved to the states respectively, or to the people.
 I propose that we the people, the majority in a democratic, free enterprise society have the choice to purchase and support US made products and elect officials determined to rebuild our manufacturing sector.
 Collectively responsible for paving the road to our countries economic future.

 Monique Warren is the owner of Hay Pillow Inc. www.thehaypillow.com, never entertaining the option of buying or manufacturing any product not made in the USA.
 She has been an equine guardian for forty years.
-Studying equine nutrition and horses feet are her passions residing in Southern California.
+Studying equine nutrition and horses feet are her passions residing in Southern California and contributes articles to publications such as Natural Horse Magazine, Horse Back Magazine, The Horse's Hoof, and Miniature Horse World Magazine.

 Connect with Us